jeremiahhansen/snowflake-connector-adf/README.md

 1. [.NET Core 2.2](https://dotnet.microsoft.com/download/dotnet-core/2.2) installed on your computer
 1. [Visual Studio Code](https://code.visualstudio.com) installed on your computer with the following Extensions installed
    1. C#
+   1. Azure Functions
-   1. Azure Functions (see the [Azure Functions Getting Started](https://code.visualstudio.com/tutorials/functions-extension/getting-started) guide for more setup steps)
+1. Azure Functions Core Tools installed on your computer (see the [Azure Functions Getting Started](https://code.visualstudio.com/tutorials/functions-extension/getting-started) guide for details)
+1. This entire repository either downloaded (or cloned) to your computer

 ## Deployment
 Please complete the steps outlined in the [Prerequisites](#Prerequisites) section first and then do the following: